AI Bubble Pop - Satisfying Click Game Pop colorful bubbles as they float up! Click bubbles to burst

 bubbles array

-Array that stores all active Bubble objects in the game
+Array holding all active Bubble objects currently on screen

 let bubbles = [];